 The chart below shows the top 10 liquid futures contracts by volume across different futures exchanges.

-1. S&P500 E-mini (ES)
+1. S&P 500 E-mini (ES)

-What makes it attractive to trade are the low day trading margins and the tick size.
-Not to forget, the fact that the S&P500 emini futures contracts track the underlying S&P500 stock index thus making it easy for speculators to gain exposure into one of the most widely tracked stock index futures.
+What makes it attractive to trade are the low day trading margins and tight tick size.
+Not to mention the S&P500 E-mini futures contracts track the underlying S&P500 stock index thus making it easy for speculators to gain exposure to one of the most popular market indexes.

 2. 10 Year T-Notes (ZN)

-While speculators find it attractive to trade the interest rates, traders who have actual exposure to the underlying market can also hedge their risks by trading the futures derivatives contracts of the 10-year T-Note futures.
+While speculators find it attractive to trade interest rates, traders who have actual exposure to the underlying market can also hedge their risks by trading the futures derivatives contracts of the 10-year T-Note futures.

 The 10-year T-Note futures also come with reasonably low margin requirements for swing traders and the margin requirements for day traders are also very competitive.

-The Federal Reserve’s monetary policies find a bigger influence on the 5-year T-Note futures like most short term interest rate or Treasury instruments.
+The Federal Reserve’s monetary policies have a big influence on the 5-year T-Note futures like most short-term interest rate or Treasury instruments.
 The 5-year T-Note futures are offered by the Chicago Board of Options Trade (CBOT) and are standardized.

 5. Gold (GC)

 Gold futures contracts are the fifth most liquid futures contract and rank second among commodity futures.
 The contract tracks the underlying spot gold markets and the futures prices are mark to market on a daily basis.